 After more than two years of civil war, famine, and cholera outbreaks, Yemen is facing what observers are calling the worst humanitarian crisis in history.
 How did it get to this?
 And what can be done?
-Maria Armoudian is joined by Charles Schmitz and Hammoud Salhi to discuss the situation in Yemen.
+Maria Armoudian is joined by Charles Schmitz and Hamoud Salhi to discuss the situation in Yemen.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Photo Credit: Ibrahem Qasim